Challenges Facing Small-sized Construction Firms in the Gaza Strip

 4.2.
 Basic Information of the Examined Firms

-Table 2 shows that 91.2% of the companies have 1 to 5 number of permanent employees, and only 8.8% of the companies has 6 to 10 permanent employees.
+Table 2 shows that 91.2% of the companies have 1 to 5 number of permanent employees, and only 8.8% of the companies have 6 to 10 permanent employees.
 The results are definitely expected; small firms’ owners are often the ones who cover all the duties themselves.
 In addition, Table 2 shows that 45.03% from type of business carried out by the company are “Building construction”, 33.11% “Roads”, 9.93% “Water & Drainage”, 2.65% “Electro-mechanic”, and 9.27% “Public works and Maintenance”.
 With respect to the average of projects carried out by the companies, the results show that 79.4% from the average value of projects carried out by the company annually are “Less than $1 million”, and 20.6% are “from $1 to less than $2 million”.
 The results reflect the difficulty of accessing to work opportunities.

 |Nature of Work of the Respondent||Freq||%||Number of Years of Work in the Company||Freq||%|